mrookiiheya-arch/kotodama-os/README.md

 ## TL;DR

-Kotodama OS formalizes a missing Behavior Layer in today’s AI stack.
+Kotodama OS proposes a formal specification for an underdefined Behavior Layer in today’s AI stack.

-It introduces a pre-response behavioral governance layer that stabilizes long-term behavioral consistency without retraining or weight modification.
+It is designed to support the stabilization of long-term behavioral consistency.

-Status: Concept architecture + individual prototype.
-Open to technical review and PoC discussion under mutual NDA.
+Status: Concept architecture + individual prototype; open to technical review and PoC discussion under mutual NDA.

 Behavioral stability refers to governance-level continuity, not tonal rigidity or emotional suppression.